Entrust Distrust FAQ

 Neither Microsoft nor Apple have made announcements on the matter.

 We recommend customers start planning their replacement strategy as soon as possible, with an accurate inventory of their certificates.
+You may already be experiencing outages because of their distrust.
 This effort involves learning when each certificate will expire, assessing the risk profile of the associated service, and planning the replacement process.
 Contact us today to start your migration plan.

 A variety of tools can connect to your infrastructure to scan and discover certificates in your environment.
 If you are an Entrust customer, look in your Entrust console for tools to help.